 Full Service Universal Credit has 'rolled out' in the Derbyshire Dales.
 This means that if you are woeking age (16 to 64 years of age) you can no longer claim Housing Benefit with the Council and instead claim Housing Cost assistance within your Universal Credit award.

 Anyone who is retired or of pensionable age can still claim Housing Benefit with the Council.
 Persons living in Supported Accommodation (Hostel, Temporary Accommodation or tenancies where general care and support are provided) are also exempted from this change and may still claim Housing Benefit.

 To check if this affects you visit www.gov.uk/universal-credit

 What is Universal Credit?

-Universal Credit is a new benefit for people of working age on a low income and is administered by the Department for Work and Pensions.
+Universal Credit is a new benefit for working age people (not pensioners) on a low income and is administered by the Department for Work and Pensions.
 It is a single monthly payment which will eventually replace: